We Go Up (Nicki Minaj song)

-"We Go Up" is a song by rapper Nicki Minaj featuring Fivio Foreign.
+"We Go Up" is a song by American rapper Nicki Minaj featuring Fivio Foreign.
 It was released through Young Money Entertainment and Republic Records as a single on March 25, 2022.
-The song was written by the artists alongside Tate Kobang, and producers Papi Yerr, Swizzy, and Szamz.
+The song was written by the artists alongside Tate Kobang and producers Papi Yerr, Swizzy, and Szamz.
 It was included on Minaj's first greatest hits album, Queen Radio: Volume 1 (2022).

 Background

 "We Go Up" marks the first collaboration between Minaj and Foreign.